 In 1974, a Trust was established with the objective of securing and maintaining The Irish Times as ‘an independent newspaper primarily concerned with serious issues for the benefit of the community throughout the whole of Ireland, free from any form of personal or party political, commercial, religious or other sectional control’.

-This is the core objective set out by the legal document – the Memoranda and Articles of Association – that regulates both The Irish Times Trust Limited (the Trust) and The Irish Times Limited (the Company).
+This is the core objective set out by the legal document – the Memoranda and Articles of Association – that regulates both The Irish Times Trust CLG (the Trust) and The Irish Times DAC (the Company).
 The Memorandum and Articles also give substantial protection to The Irish Times against a takeover.

 Composed of a maximum of 11 Governors, the Trust is responsible for appointing a Board to ensure that the Company is run successfully and adheres to its core objects.
 Both the Trust and the Board share the responsibility of ensuring the editorial independence and financial viability of The Irish Times, but they do not interfere with the ordinary activities or decisions (commercial or editorial) of each other.
 They are differentiated mainly by functions of ownership and operation.
 In the event of any serious disagreement within the Board, the three directors nominated by the Trust may be deemed to have 50 per cent of all votes plus one.
 This provision can only come into operation on the basis of legal advice that certifies the matter to be of ‘significant policy’ under the Memorandum and Articles of Association.

-Consultant, Praesta Ireland; former Chair of the Investor Compensation Company and the Labour Relations Commission
+Consultant; former Chair of the Investor Compensation Company, the Labour Relations Commission and Praesta Ireland

 Holds the Digital Chair of Computer Science at University College Dublin; elected member of the Royal Irish Academy

-The Board is made up of 12 directors who are appointed by the Trust.
-The present Board is comprised of a non-executive chairman, three executives from the newspaper and eight non-executive directors, three of whom are nominated from the Trust.
+The Board is currently made up of eleven directors who are appointed by the Trust.
+The present Board is comprised of a non-executive chairman, three executives from the news publisher and seven non-executive directors, three of whom are nominated from the Trust.
 The Managing Director and the Editor report independently to the Board.

-Chairman of the Board of The Irish Times Limited
+Chairman of the Board of The Irish Times DAC

-The Board of Directors of The Irish Times Limited
+The Board of Directors of The Irish Times DAC